absynce/absynce.github.io/posts/elm-blog-github-part-3.md

-# Learn Elm while writing a blog on GitHub Pages - Part 3 of ...
+# elm-blog-github - Part 3 of 3

-[//]: # (Using The Elm Architecture)
+## Add multiple pages

 Add interaction while improving the architecture.

-## Step 1 - Add The Elm Architecture skeleton
+### Step 1 - Add The Elm Architecture skeleton

 [//]: # (Revise this...)